openforcefield/protein-ligand-benchmark/docs/examples.rst

 The ``target`` class
 --------------------

-contains all the available information about one target of PLBenchmarks.
+contains all the available information about one target of plbenchmark.
 It also has two member variables, ``_ligandSet`` and ``_edgeSet``, which contain the information about the available ligand and edges of the respective target.
 A ``target`` can either be accessed from the